FAQ

 Why would I work with a garden coach?

 My approach to garden coaching prioritizes non-judgmental listening (there are no bad questions!), hands-on practice (let’s get out there and prune those overgrown shrubs) and the joy of gardening (I promise we’ll have fun).
+The focus is on knowledge transfer, not dependency.

 What’s the difference between consultation and coaching?